Pawandeep16/DailyBlog/Readme.md

 - For More detail about Installation Guide [Click here](https://phoenixnap.com/kb/install-ubuntu-20-04)
 <br>

-Date : 2-Feb-2022
+**Date: 2-Feb-2022**
-<h3 align='center'>Introduction to LAMP Stack and Installation</h3>
+### Introduction to LAMP Stack and Installation

-<p alihn="center">The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
-The first letters of the components' names make up the LAMP acronym:</p>
+The LAMP stack is a popular open-source solution stack used primarily in web development.LAMP consists of four components necessary to establish a fully functional web development environment.
+The first letters of the components' names make up the LAMP acronym:
 <br>

 - Linux is an operating system used to run the rest of the components.